Elisabetta Sanna: Life

 In 1829 Sanna met the priest Giuseppe Valle who soon became her spiritual advisor.
 The two decided to go on a pilgrimage to the Holy Land and as a result Sanna had to entrust her children to her mother and her brother Antonio Luigi; she also sought the help of her niece and neighbours.
 Sanna and Valle departed from Porto Torres to Genoa at the end of June 1830 where the pair waited for over a week for a ship to Cyprus.
 However the two could not continue further to their destination due to the fact that Valle had no visa and was forbidden to keep going.
 The pair decided to go to Rome and arrived there on 23 July 1830.
 Valle remained at her side as an assistant until 1839.

-Sanna became a professed member of the Secular Franciscan Order and she devoted herself to the example of Francis of Assisi.
+Sanna became a professed member of the Third Order of Saint Francis and she devoted herself to following the example of Francis of Assisi.

-On a visit to Saint Peter's Basilica she met Camillo Loria who heard her confession; Loria ordered her to return to Sassari but she found with her ailments that she could not return home at all.
-She soon came into contact with Vincenzo Pallotti who took her in his care and contacted her brother to tell him that she was unfit to return home.
+On a visit to Saint Peter's Basilica, she met Camillo Loria who heard her confession; Loria ordered her to return to Sassari but she found with her ailments that she could not return home at all.
+She soon came into contact with Vincent Pallotti who took her in his care and contacted her brother to tell him that she was unfit to return home.
 Sanna wept but entrusted herself to God and his providence for sustenance.
 Around this time she also worked in the house of the future cardinal Giovanni Saglia.
-Pallotti continued to serve as her spiritual director for almost two decades and he held her in considerable esteem realizing her to be a true agent of God.
+Pallotti continued to serve as her spiritual director for almost two decades and he held her in considerable esteem, realizing her to be a true agent of God.

-In Rome she educated other children in catechism and she also prepared them for the sacraments.
-Her house was open to all women who wanted to learn religious litanies and of catechism in general.
+In Rome she educated other children in the catechism and she also prepared them for the sacraments.
+Her house was open to all women who wanted to learn the religious litanies and the catechism in general.
 Sanna also visited the ill and comforted them in private homes and in the Hospital for Incurables.
 She knitted and the result as well as gifts given to her were used to help the poor and the orphans in the two houses that Pallotti founded.
 She attended several Masses on a frequent basis and also took time for Eucharistic Adoration.
 People visited her for advice and even Pallotti and his Pallottines visited her for advice too.
 She soon witnessed the foundation of the Union of the Catholic Apostolate and she became an active member of that organization.
 With Pallotti's death in 1850 she felt alone more than ever before but she continued to place her complete trust in God despite this great personal loss.